 We aim to be an example of how a company can thrive by valuing its people first.
 When the team is treated with care, the product naturally reflects that—and in turn, the customers who connect with that mindset tend to stick around.
 That, to us, is what real customer-centricity looks like.

-We’re always on the lookout for talented individuals with skills that align with our evolving projects—particularly those with experience in product design, electronics, and AI development.
+We’re always on the lookout for individuals with skills that align with our evolving projects—particularly in product design, electronics, and conversational technologies.

-If you’re proficient in designing for injection molding using tools like Fusion 360 (previously known as AutoCAD 360), have hands-on experience with electronics (such as working with Arduino or similar platforms to control sensors and actuators via integrated development environments), or are exploring the integration of large language models into interactive systems, we’d love to hear from you.
+If you’re proficient in designing for injection molding using tools like Fusion 360 (formerly AutoCAD 360), have experience with electronics (such as working with Arduino or similar platforms to control sensors and actuators), or are experimenting with natural language interfaces powered by large-scale models and APIs, we’d love to hear from you.

-Whether your strengths lie in mechanical design, coding, prototyping, or experimenting with AI-driven interfaces, there may be opportunities to collaborate—especially if your passion aligns with ours.
+Whether your strengths lie in mechanical design, prototyping, coding, or building systems that respond and adapt in human-like ways, there may be opportunities to collaborate—especially if your curiosity and values resonate with ours.
 If this sounds like your kind of thing,

 feel free to get in touch.